A Multicenter Benchmark of Multiple Instance Learning Models for Lymphoma Subtyping from HE-stained Whole Slide Images: Methodology

 \section{Methodology}

-The deep learning pipeline for our experiments consists of lymphoma whole slide imaging, tissue segmentation and patch extraction, feature extraction, and lymphoma subtype classification (Figure \ref{fig:method}).
+The deep learning pipeline for our experiments consists of lymphoma WSI, tissue segmentation and patch extraction, feature extraction, and lymphoma subtype classification (Figure \ref{fig:method}).
 In the following, we describe each component in detail.